WGBH-MLA/clams-kitchen/README.md

 If you wish to use the included `media_availability` module (which downloads media files from Sony Ci), then the `jq` executable must be available in the local environment.

-To use the `visaid_builder` or `transcript_converter` postprocessing routlines, you will need to install those separately.
+To use the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) or [transcript_converter](https://github.com/WGBH-MLA/transcript_converter) packages for postprocessing, then you will need to install those separately.

-To use the visaid_builder routines in the CLAMS kitchen, clone the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) project, and install via `pip install visaid_builder`.

-To use the transcript_converter routines, clone the [transcript_converter](https://github.com/WGBH-MLA/transcript_converter) project, and install via `pip install transcript_converter`.

 ## Usage

-The main script can be run with command ,`cook`.
-Use `cook -h` for help.
+The main script can be run with the `cook` command.
+Run `cook -h` for help.

 You will need a recipe -- i.e., configuration file -- which is a JSON file.
 See the "Configuration" section betlow for details.
-Several example files are included in the `sample_config` directory.
+Several example files are included in the `sample_recipes` directory.

 You will also need a batch definition list, which is a CSV file indicating the media items to be proccessed.
 The first column must be `asset_id`.
 In addition, at least one other column is required.
 It must be either `media_filename` (just the filename, not the full path, for media that is already locally available in the media directory) or `sonyci_id` (for media that needs to be acquired from Sony Ci).